jozso39/cypress_todomvc/README.md

 I added some code into `src/index.js` to demonstrate this method of mine, that can make it easier to test a web app manually.
 It is very usefull for multi-step forms, login pages and multi-page applications.

 It doesnt have much impact on this todoMVC app though.
 Here, it works more like a keyboard shortcut upgrade of the page.
-To see the avalible shortcuts, press `CTRL+ALT+F1` while you have focus anywhere on the page. (the shortcut is different for Mac, sorry, I dont know what it is...)
+To see the avalible shortcuts, press `CTRL+ALT+F2` while you have focus anywhere on the page. (the shortcut is different for Mac, sorry, I dont know what it is...)

 The code doesnt modify the page and it doesnt do anything until some of the keyboard shortcut are pressed.
 Also this can be used without changing `index.js` or any app files, the usual way is using a browser extention.

 ---

-I hope you can give me feedback on these tests and find errors I made.
-I would like to know the differences between ProductBoard test-writing metodologies and mine.

 ## Prerequisites